 You can do so in the following steps:

 - Buy an external hard drive that accommodates the files you need to back up.
-If your external hard drive is smaller in size than your data, you’ll either have to compromise some of your files or security.
+If your external hard drive is smaller than your data, you must compromise some of your files or security.

-- Plug it into your PC and boot up the Drive through the file explorer.
+- Plug it into your PC and boot the Drive through the file explorer.

 - Move all the necessary files, images, videos, and software license files to your external hard drive.

-- Note down the product keys you’ve bought and compile them in a word document or a text document.
+- Note down the product keys you’ve bought and compile them in a Word or text document.
 You’ll need these when setting up on a new PC.
 (IMPORTANT)

 - Move the text files containing the product keys to your external hard drive.

-Once you’ve successfully backed-up all of your important data, you can then proceed to wipe your PC’s hard Drive completely.
+Once you’ve successfully backed up all of your essential data, you can then proceed to wipe your PC’s hard Drive completely.

 How to Wipe A Hard Drive on Windows 10?

-You don’t always want to wipe your hard Drive clean because you want to sell your PC.
+You don’t always want to clean your hard drive because you want to sell your PC.
 Sometimes, it is because of the lagging speed of your PC.
 And for that, we have two ways of wiping a drive clean.

 Learn more about other ways to improve your computer’s speed without formatting the drive and deleting all of your data.